jlleongarcia/jlleongarcia/content/blog/cloud-vs-pis.md

 summary: Comparing SBCs performance with the Cloud - Raspberry Pi, Orange Pi, Mini PC, Cloud...?
 ---

+Time to choose - where is it worth [to do SelfHosting](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/)?

 ## Analysis paralysis - Choosing Small Factor Computer